Stevooman/taskManagerBackend/README.md

 php artisan db:seed
 ```
 <br>
-Alternatively, you may run the "reset_db.bat" file to migrate and seed the database.
+Alternatively, you may run this file to migrate and seed the database.

 ```
 reset_db.bat
 ```